ether/ep_button_link/README.md

 Available settings:
 * `link`: Required.
 URL to open in a new window/tab.
-* `text`: Required.
+* `text`: Optional, defaults to the empty string.
 HTML to put inside the button.
 * `classes`: Optional, defaults to `"grouped-left"`.
 Space-separated classes to apply to the button link.
 * `before`: Optional, defaults to `"[data-key='showTimeSlider']"`.
 CSS selector